frubino/mgkit/docs/source/install.rst

 	$ brew install libpng freetype2

+There seems to be a problem with `pandas` version 0.13.1 on MacOSX, with a segmentation fault happening when using DataFrames

 .. note::

 	If you get a compilation error which refers to freetype2 in the `/opt/X11/` I found it easy to delete XQuartz installing matplotlib and then reinstall XQuartz.